A great trip abroad with your loved ones is an amazing chance for unique vacation photography.

-That doesn’t mean avoid portraits in front of famous places, but just be more creative.
+That doesn’t mean to avoid portraits in front of famous places, but be more creative.
 Don’t be afraid of trying techniques others have used either.
 Use your own interpretation of that technique.

 5. Balance Out Portraits and Landscapes

-The majority of people will gravitate to either portrait photography, or landscape photography.
-Look at the holiday photos you’ve taken after day 1.
+The majority of people will gravitate to either portrait photography or landscape photography.
+Look at the holiday photos you’ve taken after day one.
 Is there a dominant genre in there?

 4. Include Your Family

 Taking photos of your family, or fellow holiday makers, should be the main focus of your time.
 It’s great to have had some me time, and perhaps wake up early in the morning while they’re still sleeping.
 But questions will be asked if they’re not included!